-Eating, drinking, cooking, and catching up on things that happened in the past year are among the activities including and enjoying the important Chinese New Year’s eve meal together with close family.
+Eating, drinking, cooking, and catching up on things that happened in the past year are among the activities, including enjoying the important Chinese New Year’s eve meal together with close family.

 The days following Chinese New year are all about visiting extended family and friends to exchange more good wishes, red envelopes for children and elders, and of course, enjoying delicious traditional foods together.

-2022 will be the Year of the Water Tiger.
+2023 will be the Year of the Water Rabbit.